 Almost one in four of men who took part in the study (23 per cent) also admitted that they still feel pressure to be a ‘man’s man’.

 In the short film, Gillette talks to British men of today, asking for their views on masculinity, what it means to them and how they see the future of being a man progressing.
+Watch it below:

 The Being A Man Festival speakers captured in the film are Anthony Anaxagorou, Ben Norris, Jack Rooke, Lionheart Felt, Nick Makoha, Yomi Sode

 Speaking about the campaign video, award-winning comedian Jake Rooke said: “This campaign in particular is cool because it is about getting a whole host of different men from a whole host of different backgrounds and cultures and races and sexualities, to just say, 'hey, there isn’t just the one type of guy who you see in every film and every sort of cultural exploration of what being a man is'”

 Matt Thomas, Brand Manager at Gillette UK said: “Gillette has been an expert in men for over 100 years, understanding their needs and designing products to meet these.
 This is even more important today, meaning that we meet with over 80 men every single day, at our Global R&D headquarters in Reading, UK to grow our understanding of their needs.

 "It’s crucial that we continue to listen to the men, so we can continue to develop the best product for them and develop as a brand to stay relevant to them.
 The campaign, including both the advertising and film showcases the diverse nature of masculinity we see in the UK - and since British men don’t have one face, we do not have one razor.